silviyahristova/handyfix/TESTING.md

 </details>

-* After adding the preload attribute to video element,video element on large devices is not large as I want.
-After research fot autoplay off solution is to remove autoplay attribute at all.
-Instead I added preload="none" and it affected the video element.
-After removing the preload and autoplay attributes video element behave as normal (muted, autoplay off and on large screens is appearing on whole row.)
+* After adding the preload attribute to video element,video element on large devices is not large as It should be.
+After research for autoplay off, solution is to remove autoplay attribute at all.
+Instead, was added preload="none" and it affected the video element.
+After removing the preload and autoplay attributes, video element behave as normal (muted, autoplay off and on large screens is appearing on whole row.)

 ### Unresolved bugs